belochenko/belochenko/README.md

 ### Hi everyone, I'm Alexey 👋

 I specialize in creating software solutions that make a positive impact on people worldwide.
 With a passion for creating valuable experiences, I strive to deliver innovative solutions that truly make a difference.
-Now based in Alberta, Canada 🇨🇦
+Now based in the Netherlands 🇳🇱

 Checkout my website for more information about me and my experience: https://belochenko.me/about